GYegor/my-Presentation/transcript.md

 ---
 _8 - DRAWING SIMPLE SHAPES # PREPARE..._

-Now we'll talk about some properties and methods of the CanvasRenderingContext2D interface in order they are used usually.
+Now we'll talk about some properties and methods of the CanvasRenderingContext2D interface in the order they are used usually.

 - fillStyle and strokeStyle specify the color, gradient, or pattern to use inside shapes and for the strokes (outlines) around shapes respectively.
 Their default values are #000 (black).